cyrillef/FBX-glTF/README.md

      b.
 For a debug build: cmake .. -DCMAKE_BUILD_TYPE=Debug -DFBX_SDK=&lt;path to FBX&gt;

-     or simply ‘cmake ..’ if you made step 7.
+     or simply ‘cmake ..’ if you followed step 6.

 Note: on Mac OSX, the FBX SDK installs by default in /Applications/Autodesk/FBX SDK/2015.1